eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/index.md

-# Mobile Driving License Toolkit
+# Mobile Driving Licence Toolkit
-Welcome to the Mobile Driving License (mDL) Implementation Toolkit.
+Welcome to the Mobile Driving Licence (mDL) Implementation Toolkit.

-This guide is designed to provide comprehensive technical guidance for the implementers of the mobile Driving License (mDL) Use Case.
+This guide is designed to provide comprehensive technical guidance for the implementers of the mobile Driving Licence (mDL) Use Case.
 It targets a technical audience, including:

 - **EU Member States**: Specifically, the issuers and verifiers responsible for implementing mDL solutions.
 - **Wallet Providers**: Entities developing and providing European Digital Identity (EUDI) Wallets.